khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * A dog
 * A horsefly
 * An autonomous robotic mobile garbage collector.
-* Those blue blobby things that live on a purple planet, with some crystals inside, tiny tubes, feeding on star radiation or whatnot?
+* Those blue blobby things that live on a purple planet, with some crystals inside, tiny tubes, feeding on starlight or whatnot?
 They move around and build primitive starships when we first discover them.

-How does tetrodotoxin work?
-Can it be used for analgesia?
-To block pain, say, during surgeries or something?
-(No, but why?)

-What can we infer from the fact that some people don't feel pain, but have all other tactile senses (touch, heat, etc.) What does it mean?
-What can we guess from this fact, in terms of how our bodies are "constructed"?

 Is the quality of pain experienced by a cockroach and a dog similar or different?
 Who is more in pain?
 Why?

 If you have two animal species, one that lives 30 years and can heal, and another one that lives for a week, lays eggs, and dies; would you expect the "evolutionary optimal" responses to pain in these species to be similar?
 Why?

-(Examples with autotomy, octopuses.)
+> Examples with autotomy, octopuses.

-Two definitions of pain (noniception, peception)
+Two definitions of pain:

-Back to robotic collector.
-So can robots feel pain?

-* What about human babies?
-(Babies are slightly different, as we give them a cart-blanche for being humans)
+1. noniception (reporting of damage),
+2. processing and changes in behavior (that to us often "registers" as subjective perception, related to emotions)

 🔥 Now, guess how ethical research in animals works.
 What we can do, what we cannot do, which things are a "gray zone" and need to be argued and justified?
 Which things are "more OK", which things are "less OK"?

-So, can we formulate a maxim of some chief principles that guide ethical research in animals?
+Can we formulate a maxim of some chief principles to guide ethical research in animals?
+(We assume that some research is important, as we want to help humans who have diseases and traumas)

+So, with this in mind, can autonomous robots feel pain?

+* Tangent: What about human babies?
+(Long controversial history here that you can look up.
+But babies are slightly different, as we give them a cart-blanche for being humans)

+How does tetrodotoxin work?
+Can it be used for analgesia; to block pain during surgeries or something?
+Why?

+What can we infer from the fact that some people don't feel pain, but have all other tactile senses (touch, heat, etc.) What does it mean?
+What can we guess from this fact, in terms of how our bodies are "constructed"?

 Why different people have different pain thresholds?
 Does pain threshold change in a human (in you) during your normal day-to-day activities?
 What may change it?